paulzerkel/pres-node-web-scraping/README.md

     * Financial documents, such as reports, can contain data that is more valuable if it can be stored and manipulated independent from the document.

 ### Web Scraping
+* Process the responses from HTTP requests (HTML, JSON, images, etc) for the purposes of processing the data in some way instead of just displaying to users.
+* Possibly involves handling the responses in a fashion similar to a browser (or, exactly like a browser)
 * At a minimum requires parsing data out of raw web server responses.
 * Can be up to programmatically driving a web browser in order to have a dynamic DOM and JavaScript support.

+### Common Examples
+* If a website doesn't have a publicly available API, scraping may be an answer.
+* Build applications that require 3rd party web data
+    * Alerts - BYO Google Alerts, Price changes
+    * Data Aggregation - Padmapper, crime stats
+    * Financial Data - Yodlee
+    * Niche Search Engine

 ### Pros of Web Scraping
 * In the best case scenarios web scraping is significantly more straightforward than traditional screen scraping.